I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rilapitypes/ns-rilapitypes-rilsetcallwaitingstatusparams~r1.md

 author: windows-driver-content
 description: This topic supports the Windows driver infrastructure and is not intended to be used directly from your code.
 old-location: netvista\rilsetcallwaitingstatusparams_2.htm
-old-project: netvista
+old-project: NetVista
 ms.assetid: d6b68e8c-aae1-4a50-8cb3-514379029982
 ms.author: windowsdriverdev
-ms.date: 12/8/2017
+ms.date: 12/14/2017
-ms.keywords: RILSETCALLWAITINGSTATUSPARAMS, *LPRILSETCALLWAITINGSTATUSPARAMS, RILSETCALLWAITINGSTATUSPARAMS ms.prod: windows-hardware
+ms.keywords: RILSETCALLWAITINGSTATUSPARAMS, RILSETCALLWAITINGSTATUSPARAMS, *LPRILSETCALLWAITINGSTATUSPARAMS ms.prod: windows-hardware
 ms.technology: windows-devices
 ms.topic: struct